Mackerel: Distribution

-Three species of jack mackerels are found in coastal waters around New Zealand: the Australasian, Chilean, and Pacific jack mackerels.
-They are mainly captured using purse seine nets, and are managed as a single stock that includes multiple species.
+Most mackerel species have restricted distribution ranges, while others, like the Wahoo, are found in all oceans between 59°N and 48°S.

+In combination, these fish (Scombroids) can be found worldwide in all oceans of the world, excluding the Southern and Arctic Oceans.
+However, the Atlantic chub mackerel has been spotted near Greenland in the Arctic Ocean on rare occasions as global warming makes the Arctic more habitable for them.

+Some mackerel species, especially pelagic and filter feeding one such as chub mackerel, migrate vertically, staying at certain depths depending on the time of day and food availability.

-Some mackerel species migrate vertically.
-Adult snake mackerel conduct a diel vertical migration, staying in deeper water during the day and rising to the surface at night to feed.
+For example, adult snake mackerel, conduct a diel vertical migration, staying in deeper water during the day and rising to the surface at night to feed.
 The young and juveniles also migrate vertically, but in the opposite direction, staying near the surface during the day and moving deeper at night.
-This species feeds on squid, pelagic crustaceans, lanternfishes, flying fishes, sauries, and other mackerel.
-It is, in turn, preyed upon by tuna and marlin.

-Lifecycle
+Lifecycle and ecology (Scombroids)

 Mackerel are prolific broadcast spawners, and must breed near the surface of the water because the eggs of the females float.
 Individual females lay between 300,000 and 1,500,000 eggs.
 Their eggs and larvae are pelagic, that is, they float free in the open sea.
 The larvae and juvenile mackerel feed on zooplankton.
 As adults, they have sharp teeth, and hunt small crustaceans such as copepods, forage fish, shrimp, and squid.
 In turn, they are hunted by larger pelagic animals such as tuna, billfish, sea lions, sharks, and pelicans.

 Off Madagascar, spinner sharks follow migrating schools of mackerel.
 Bryde's whales feed on mackerel when they can find them.
 They use several feeding methods, including skimming the surface, lunging, and bubble nets.